gnzlbg/static_vector/README.md

 complexity and exception-safety guarantees.
 They solve different problems and should be different types.

+### Can we reuse P0494R0 - `contiguous_container` proposal?

+The author has not tried but it might be possible to reuse this proposal to implement `embedded_vector` on top of it by defining a new `Storage` type.
+Note however, that the semantics of `contiguous_container` highly depend on the concepts modeled by the `Storage` type.
+It is not even guaranteed that `contiguous_container` models `DefaultConstructible` (it only does so conditionally, if `Storage` does).
+So while an implementation might be able to reuse `contiguous_container` to implement `embedded_vector`, its interface, or that of its storage, would still need to be specified.

 ## Existing practice

 There are at least 3 widely used implementations of `embedded_vector`.